jacksonbrumbaugh/PercentOffTool/README.md

 # PercentOffTool
 A PowerShell tool to quickly calculate what value is X% off from the input value

-The default percentage off is 10%
+The default percentage off is 20% (set in the JSON parameter file)

 This setting can be updated by running the Set-PercentOff command